 Email messages that were not successfully delivered to an email address constitute an email bounce.
 This will result in an automatic email response from the mail server or mailbox provider like gmail, notifying the email sender of the non-delivery and other information, including the time and date that the email bounced and the reason for the bounce with the associated RFC code.

-Soft bounce (also known as soft block): email messages that are sent to a valid email address but are not delivered to the recipient’s inbox are considered a soft bounce.
+(also known as soft blocks).
+Email messages that are sent to a valid email address but are not delivered to the recipient’s inbox are considered a soft bounce.
 This could be because their mailbox was full, which can happen with mailbox providers such as Microsoft Outlook, the email was too large, or the mail server was down.
-Email addresses that soft bounce are still valuable and should not be blacklisted.
+Email addresses that soft bounce are still valuable and should not be blocklisted.
 The best bounce management software can automatically detect this, and try these emails again.

 How you manage bounced emails can have a big impact on your company’s sender reputation – and ultimately its email deliverability and email server.
 If you continue to send emails to an address that no longer exists or record a higher than average bounce rate, the email service provider may recognize this as bad list management practices, such as purchasing third party email lists, failing to recognize opt-outs and unsubscribes, or not adhering to other email best practices.
 When this happens, your sender reputation may get penalized.